What’s it all about?

 Find out more about the perks of living on the river here.

-The area has seen massive development in recent years, and more housing – both affordable and in new luxury developments such as One Tower Bridge – is being created at a rapid rate.
+The area has seen massive development in recent years, and more housing – both affordable and in new luxury developments such as One Tower Bridge – which has recently been completed and even boasts the Ivy

 Tube: Borough Tube station is on the Northern line in Zone 1.
 London Bridge and Elephant & Castle tube stations are nearby and offer access to the Bakerloo line, the Jubilee line and the Waterloo & City line.